Patrick Das

 Some of my other research interests are:

-- Noun classification and gender systems
+• Noun classification and the semantic partitioning of these systems

 Outside of linguistics, I enjoy playing chess, making coffee, or spending too much time on Football Manager.